Gifting property to children UK - 2026 Tax Guide

 You could make an outright gift of the house.
 If you were to survive for seven years, there would be no IHT bill.
 But if you died within seven years, the property would fall back into your estate for IHT purposes.

-This might look as though the sooner you sign the property over the better, but if you sign over your house but still live in it, this is regarded as a โgift with reservation of benefit.โ This means the house will remain part of your estate on your death, even if you live beyond those all important seven years.
+This might look as though the sooner you sign the property over the better, but if you still live in it, this is regarded as a “gift with reservation of benefit.”
+This means the house will remain part of your estate on your death, even if you live beyond those seven years.
+One way around this is by paying full market rent to your children.
+A pound at Christmas will not do; it must be the market rate, and HMRC now requires documented proof this was paid throughout the period.
+Your children will also be liable for income tax on that rent.

 Capital gains tax